 Please check our Events listings for further information or contact CILIS.
 Please also see the conference Facebook page.

 CILIS runs numerous research activities throughout the year, many of them open to the public.

-Listing of past events hosted by CILIS, including audio and video recordings, where applicable.
+Past events hosted by CILIS, including audio and video recordings, where applicable.

 CILIS regularly hosts local and international visiting scholars.